CraigClem/project2/README.md

 ```

-once we had accessed array of objects(beers) and stored the data we could then map() the results and using JSX display the data on the page using the dot notation.
+Once we had accessed the array of objects (beers) and stored the data we could then map() the results and using JSX display the data on the page using the dot notation.

 ```js